ellenoneill/ellens-grid/README.md

 	</div>

 #### No gutter
-Gutterless columns can be achieved by using the `.no-gutter` class on the wrapper, this class may very well be your own custom component class.
-I have removed the gutter div, but you could leave it in for any future adjustments.
+Gutterless columns can be achieved by using the `.no-gutter` class on the wrapper.
+This class may very well be your own component class.
+I have removed the gutter, but you could leave it in for any future adjustments.

 	<div class="wrapper no-gutter">
 		<div class="column column-1of3">